abinader89/task-tracker/README.md

 So I designed the webapp so that you can register, login/out as in husky_shop.
-Also, When you are logged in, on the homepage, a 'Create Tasks' and 'View Assigned Tasks' are shown which redirect you to the new form, and index, forms respectively.
+Also, When you are logged in, on the homepage, a 'Create Tasks' and 'View Assigned Tasks' are shown which redirect you to the new, and index forms respectively.
 Users can also always navigate home by clicking on the header.

 ### User